Affordable, Quality Health Care In Chile

 Under the Chilean government, through the FONASA program, you can have access to the public health insurance system in Chile.

 This insurance allows most of the population to be covered and receive free public health care.
-If you are in need of care within the private medical facilities of Chile this program can also provide subsidization on many of the costs.
+But, if you are in need of care within the private medical facilities of Chile this program can also provide subsidization on many of the costs.

 FONASA, the government run Fondo Nacional de Salud, is a program funded by public taxes to provide health care in Chile.